chris-anderson67/VotePledge/Readme.md

-#Vote Pledge App experiment 0.3.0
+#Vote Pledge App experiment 0.3.5
 ###Chris Anderson
 - Users will pledge to vote on election day

-Trying out sqlite

-#TODO: make db_create output debugging to heroku logs
-#      figure out why bootstrap/base.html is not found
+#### Current:
+Migrated to SQL lite, deploying to Heroku

 ##Plan:
 - v0.1: users should be able to sign up - and be verified by email